myFICO logo

 myFICO offers 8 services including All 28 FICO scores from 3 bureaus, FICO Score Simulator, FICO Score Planner, 3-bureau credit reports, Identity monitoring, and 3 more.

-myFICO is best suited for Seeing your actual lender-used FICO scores, Pre-mortgage score checking, Understanding which FICO score version matters for your loan type.
+myFICO has profile signals associated with Seeing your actual lender-used FICO scores, Pre-mortgage score checking, Understanding which FICO score version matters for your loan type.

 What are the strengths and weaknesses of myFICO?